What mental health disorders does the hospital treat?

-Unfortunately Currumbin Clinic does not have the facilities to accomodate the provision of visitors' meals.
+Unfortunately Currumbin Clinic does not have the facilities to accommodate the provision of visitors' meals.

 Are snacks and refreshments available?

-Yes, you can purchase snacks and freshments in the common areas from dispensing machines.
+Yes, you can purchase snacks and refreshments in the common areas from dispensing machines.

 Coffee, tea and biscuits for patients, staff and visitors are available in our lounge facilities.